Essential Function | Florence M. Cook School of Medical Laboratory Science

 The MLS student must be able to:

-• Accept and follow rules and regulations affecting behaviors.
+• Accept and follow rules and regulations regarding proper behaviors.

-• Treat others (patients, teachers, peers, bench instructors and other team members) with respect.
+• Display professional behavior by treating others with respect (patients, teachers, peers, bench instructors and other team members).

 • Work cohesively as a team.